1. Home

 Level term life insurance

-Joint life insurance lets you cover two lives at once, so it’s particularly well suited to families.
+Joint life insurance lets you cover 2 lives at once, so it’s particularly well suited to families.

 With both you and your partner insured, you’d know that your kids would be looked after financially if either of you died.

-There are downsides though.
-Joint policies only pay out once, so if both of you died at the same time, your beneficiaries only get a single payout.
-If you each had individual life insurance policies, they’d get 2 payouts.
+There are downsides to a joint policy.
+It only pays out once, so if both of you died at the same time, your beneficiaries only get a single payout.
+If you had individual life insurance policies, they'd get 2 payouts.
 This costs more, however, so whether you want to pay that depends on whether you think your family needs that extra level of support.

-How do I get a family life insurance quote?
+What do I need to get a life insurance quote for my family?

 • Your name and age